-During the Application Following the Application During the REI After the REI has Expired ONLY WPS-trained handlers, equipped with the PPE listed on the label for the handling task.
+During the Following the Application During After the REI has Application the REI Expired • ONLY WPS- trained handlers, equipped with the PPE listed on the label for the handling task.
 WPS-trained handlers equipped with the PPE listed on the label for handling task.
-WPS-trained workers who have received product- specific training and protections for the particular early-entry situation, and who are equipped with the PPE listed on the label for the early-entry task.
-All WPS- trained employees, including workers and handlers.
+WPS-trained workers who have received product- specific training and protections for the particular early-entry situation, and who are equipped with the PPE listed on the label for the early-entry task. • All WPS- trained employees, including workers and handlers.